Article written by Elisa

 Less frenetic than Provence and the French Riviera but definitely more affordable, Occitanie is a land of sunny stone-built villages, vertiginous citadels, great mountain hikes, and fascinating history.
 A land where its inhabitants like to take their time and enjoy the small pleasures of this life.

-Occitanie does not lack lively cities like Roussillon, Toulouse, and Montpellier.
-History buffs will want to head to Rocamadour, Albi, and Carcassonne, the gate to the fascinating Cathar Country.
+Occitanie does not lack lively cities like Perpignan, Toulouse, and Montpellier.
+History buffs will want to head to Carcassonne, the gateway to the fascinating Cathar Country, Albi, and Rocamadour.

 Occitanie is divided into thirteen departments: Ariège (09), Aude (11), Aveyron (12), Gard (30), Haute-Garonne (31), Gers (32), Hérault (34), Lot (46), Lozère (48), Hautes-Pyrénées (65), Pyrénées-Orientales (66), Tarn (81), Tarn-et-Garonne (82).
 The main cities in Occitanie are Toulouse, Montpellier, Nîmes, Perpignan, and Béziers.